Beuli97/charSummaryception/README.md

 ## Tips

-- **Summarizer model** — quality depends heavily on the model.
-Gemma4 31B or Deepseek 4 Flash, both with reasoning, doing a great Job for summaries.
+- **Summarizer model** - quality depends heavily on the model.
+Gemma4 31B or Deepseek 4 Flash, both with reasoning, doing a great Job for summaries in my case.
-- **Vector Storage source** — jina-embeddings-v3 (via llama.cpp) works well.
+- **Vector Storage source** - jina-embeddings-v3 works well for me.
 Local Transformers is fine for a quick start.